 The out of focus areas have been advertised more so with these G Master lenses than I have ever seen before, and rightfully so in my opinion.

 At the wide end the lens is very, very sharp.
-At 70mm it’s cheaper than I imagined it to be (Sony lenses are criticised for their sharpness at this focal length) but if I have a complaint with the image quality, it’s not with the sharpness.
+At 70mm it’s sharper than I imagined it to be (Sony lenses are criticised for their sharpness at this focal length) but if I have a complaint with the image quality, it’s not with the sharpness.
 I find something about the flaring or contrast simply isn’t as good as the Zeiss Loxia 21mm f/2.8 lens.
 I guess that’s what you get with a prime.
 In normal lighting conditions, it’s not really noticeable and I don’t notice any troubles with micro-contrast or whatever people argue about on forums with :).
 The lens renders nicely and I like it.
 In fact, the more I used this lens in Canada, the more I grew to love it.
 It’s so convenient and of course that’s largely due to the focal length and applies to any lens of this focal length.

-I feel this is the lens that I never imagined owning, it didn’t excite me like the Zeiss Loxia 21mm f/2.8 lens, but I’m really growing to love it.
+I feel this is the lens that I never imagined owning, it didn’t excite me like the Zeiss Loxia 21mm f/2.8 lens, but I’ve grown to love it.
 I don’t have many complaints.
 I’ve mentioned the possible issue with its size near the grip.
-I don’t like lenses that extend very much but this is my fear of dust getting inside.
+I don’t like lenses very much that extend but this is due to my fear of dust getting inside.
 I have the mindset that if you’ve spent a lot on something, you shouldn’t blindly defend it.
 In fact, you should hold it to a greater standard than if it was cheap.
-However, I can’t really criticise it so far.
-It hasn’t had much use yet though and when I take a lot of photographs with it soon, I’ll add a bunch :).
+However, I can’t really criticise it too much.